Processing

 Processing components process and transform data within a flow.

-The Split Text processing component in this flow splits the incoming into chunks to be embedded into the vector store component.
+The Split Text processing component in this flow splits the incoming Data into chunks to be embedded into the vector store component.

 The component offers control over chunk size, overlap, and separator, which affect context and granularity in vector store retrieval results.